gilmore-lab/gilmore-lab.github.io-src/content/pages/lab-meetings.md

 # Lab Meetings

-For the Fall 2015 Semester, our meeting will be at 8:00 am on Tuesdays in the lab conference room, 459 Moore.
+For the Spring 2016 Semester, our meeting will be at 8:15 am on Tuesdays in room 350 Moore.

 ## Lab Journal Club